I used to daydream about being my own boss when I was working from my cubicle 9 years ago.

 LinkedIn is right now the biggest social network for professionals and keeps growing every day.

 If you are promoting your freelance services, LinkedIn is the place to be.
+Of course, there are other great social media channels to market your freelance work, but when it comes to finding potential clients for your freelance business, this is the best platform.
 You can connect with tens of thousands of decision-makers in your industry, establish and build new relationships and, finally, land new clients.

 A good place to start is LinkedIn groups, trust me, I’ve built a huge following thanks to sharing my content and contributing to LinkedIn groups regularly.